Mohamed Ali Nafkha

-Mohamed Ali Nafkha (born January 25, 1986, in Sousse) is a Tunisian football player who is currently playing for ES Hammam-Sousse.
+Mohamed Ali Nafkha (born 25 January 1986 in Sousse) is a Tunisian former professionalfootballer who played as a defensive midfielder.

 Nafkha scored twice in Étoile du Sahel's CAF Confederation Cup 2006 group stage match against Espérance to help seal their place in the final.

-On 12 December 2010, he has signed a four-year contract with Swiss Super League club FC Zurich.
+On 12 December 2010, he signed a four-year contract with Swiss Super League club FC Zurich.

 In 2020 he retired and became assistant manager of Étoile du Sahel.